Skip to main content

 Now let's look at the distribution aspect that is enabled by Remote storage.

-The remote use case involves a durable promise that is created by one process and completed by another distinct process.
+The remote use case involves a Durable Promise that is created by one process and completed by another distinct process.
 The primary purpose is to facilitate coordination between different processes or services, serving as the foundation for features like:

 • Task framework: Durable promises allow you to distribute tasks across multiple machines for parallel execution and collect the operations’ results.